-What can I do with a social work degree?
+What shall I do with my social work degree?

 As a social worker, you’re responsible for working with people in the community that need support, such as children, the elderly, people who suffer from a disability, lower-income families and people who have mental health difficulties.
-You will have the opportunity to work in various environments, from family homes and schools to care homes and prisons.
+You could work in various environments, from family homes and schools to care homes and prisons.

 As a social worker, you can expect your role to include interviewing individuals or families and assessing their needs, writing assessments based on these visits, making recommendations for the best care and support, liaising with other agencies such as the police, crown prosecution services, charities, etc., attending cases and keeping up-to-date records on databases.